krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 - The time in system for the $n$th customer is $W_n$
 - The number of customers in the system at time $t$ is $L(t)$ for $t \geq 0$

-Now  The theorem can be stated informally[^-stidham-math] as follows:
+The theorem can now be stated informally[^-stidham-math] as follows:

 > If the time-average arrival rate _over this window_ and the average time
 > each item spends in the system _over this sequence of items_ each _converge_